solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 </figure>

 This way the vertices in the spanning tree are encouraged to migrate towards the middle vertex, which shrinks the surface elements towards its center.
-In the image below we can see the coarse output of the network on different shapes, once without and once with the explansion penalty applied.
-Not only does the expansion penalty elimiate overlap, is also leads to the surface elements modeling different semantic parts of the object.
+In the image below we can see the coarse output of the network on different objects, once without and once with the explansion penalty applied.
+Not only does the expansion penalty eliminate overlap, it also leads to the surface elements modeling different semantic parts of the object.

 <figure>
   <img src="/images/paper review/img_expansion.png" height="300">